roderickyu-gmail/llm-caller/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.xmb.llm-requester' is invalid and this project uses 'com.xmb.llm_requester' instead.
+* The original package name 'com.hoocta.llm-requester' is invalid and this project uses 'com.hoocta.llm_requester' instead.

 # Getting Started